Reports to: Senior Director of Maritime Southeast Asia

 - Work directly with Council members to drive initiatives in countries across ASEAN by identifying local government priorities and expanding on public-private engagement opportunities such as regular dialogues and consultations

-- Develop and execute programming such as roundtables, briefings, seminars and workshops advancing the objectives of the member companies
+- Develop and execute programming such as roundtables, briefings, seminars, workshops and business missions advancing the objectives of the member companies

 - Build a network of industry partners and relationships with key industry associations

-- Work cross-functionally within the Council to position corporate messages, create advocacy among stakeholders and reinforce efforts to properly position private sector views
+- Work cross-functionally to position corporate messages, create advocacy among stakeholders and reinforce efforts to properly position private sector views.

-- Work with Council staff in Washington, DC and throughout Southeast Asia to ensure all projects and daily workload are being completed and escalated to the supervisor as needed
+- Work with the staff in Washington, DC and throughout Southeast Asia to ensure all projects and daily workload are being completed and escalated to the supervisor as needed

 - Monitor implications of policy and political activity on sector-specific business areas and provide regular updates to member companies, including staying up to date on key contacts and regional and U.S.-based events